Attila Aşkar: Career

-Memberships

-Dr. Aşkar is also on the board of directors at the Center for Excellence in Education, a non-profit organization located in McLean, Virginia.

-Awards

 He received recognitions, which include the Junior Scientist and Science awards of the National Research Council (TÜBİTAK), the Information Age Award of the Ministry of Culture, and entry to the Turkish Academy of Sciences.

+Personal life

+Attila Aşkar was married to Elsie Vance, the daughter of former Secretary of State Cyrus R. Vance on August 30, 1998.
+Aşkar is also on the board of directors at the Center for Excellence in Education, a non-profit organization located in McLean, Virginia.